saymow/movies-recommender/readme.md

 ## Results

-You can find the recommendation UI is deployed <a href="https://movies-recommender-tau.vercel.app/" target="_blank">here</a>
+You can find the recommendation UI deployed <a href="https://movies-recommender-tau.vercel.app/" target="_blank">here</a>

 In the output folder you can find: